 In the event of a failure to achieve target indicators established in the contract due to the fault of the strategic partner and/or the systematic non-fulfillment of the strategic partner's obligations, the contract shall be subject to unilateral termination on the initiative of the relevant central executive body.
-At the same time, the model contract provides for penalties for violation of the terms of the contract both on the part of the government agency (for violation of the terms of payment for services) and on the part of the strategic partner (for complete non-fulfillment, improper (partial) non-fulfillment, violation of the terms of service provision, or refusal to provide services).29 the formation of a pool of strategic partners of government agencies represented by specialized NCOs with a broad representative base will allow to build civilizational work with the public, processing of public requests and their inclusion in the working agenda of government agencies.30
+At the same time, the model contract provides for penalties for violation of the terms of the contract both on the part of the government agency (for violation of the terms of payment for services) and on the part of the strategic partner (for complete non-fulfillment, improper (partial) non-fulfillment, violation of the terms of service provision, or refusal to provide services).
+36